jessvan/Morgen/md/HP-HowTo.md

 Full-bleed images and backgrounds

-The cons
+### The cons

-Labor intensive: InDD CS5.5 and earlier do not support exporting fixed layouts, so that means coding it by hand.
-Each page of a FXL has it's own .xhtml file, unlike reflowable ePubs which have one .xhtml per chapter
+Labor intensive: InDesign CS5.5 and earlier do not support exporting fixed layouts, so that means coding it by hand.
+Each page of a FXL has it's own .xhtml file, unlike reflowable epubs which have one .xhtml per chapter

 Limited distribution opportunities: very few readers support it at the